 Log in for prices and ordering

-AVA GLOSSARY - Central Coast, CALIFORNIA
+AVA Navigation: Central Coast, California

-AVA GLOSSARY - Central Coast, CALIFORNIA
+AVA Navigation: Central Coast, California

 Santa Cruz Mountains

-The moderating influence of the Pacific Ocean provides a wide diurnal range and varieties planted span from Pinot Noir and Chardonnay to Cabernet Sauvignon.
+The moderating influence of the Pacific Ocean provides a wide diurnal range and varieties span Pinot Noir and Chardonnay to Cabernet Sauvignon.
 Confusingly, a portion of Santa Cruz County is included in the overarching Central Coast AVA, but the Santa Cruz Mountains AVA is not.

 Besson Vineyard, Birichino